kthomz34/CTF-Stuff/README.md

 -  [Walkthroughs](Database/Walkthroughs)
     -  **SPOILER ALERT** *General concense on how to find the flags for each game*

 ## This is our most commonly used games.
-Use the list above for a more extensive list
+Use the section above for a more extensive list
 ---
 # [Overthewire](https://rickroll.it/rickroll.mp4)
 -  website